-\rev{Note that the first and second moments of the signal power $S$ depend on the average channel power gains $g_{\textrm{d},0}$ (BS 0-UE 0 link), $g_{\textrm{i},0}^{(j)}$ (BS 0-IRS $j$ link) and $g_{\textrm{r}}^{(j)}$ (IRS $j$-UE 0 link), which further depend on the corresponding horizontal link distance $l_0$, $r_{0,j}$ and $d_j$ that are related by the cosine law, i.e., $r_{0,j}^2=l_0^2+d_j^2-2l_0 d_j\cos\varphi$, where $\varphi$ is the BS 0-UE 0-IRS $j$ angle projected on the ground plane.
-The exact expressions for the moments of $S$ conditioned on $l_0$ and $d_0$, though not expressible in closed-form, can be obtained by numerical integrals over $\varphi$ and/or $d_j$ (as illustrated in Appendix \ref{AppendixMoments}).
-Nevertheless, for simplicity, we apply the approximation of $r_{0,j}\approx l_0$ and hence $g_{\textrm{i},0}^{(j)}\approx g_{\textrm{d},0}$, $j\in\mathcal{J}$ in this section to obtain closed-form approximations for the moments of $S|_{l_0,d_0}$.
-Such approximations are reasonable since the IRSs considered here are in the local region of UE 0 (and hence with small $d_j$), which is also verified by our numerical examples later in Section \ref{SectionSimulation} where the analytical results are shown to match well with the Monte Carlo (MC) simulation results.}
+Note that the first and second moments of the signal power $S$ depend on the average channel power gains $g_{\textrm{d},0}$ (BS 0-UE 0 link), $g_{\textrm{i},0}^{(j)}$ (BS 0-IRS $j$ link) and $g_{\textrm{r}}^{(j)}$ (IRS $j$-UE 0 link), which further depend on the corresponding horizontal link distance $l_0$, $r_{0,j}$ and $d_j$ that are related by the cosine law, i.e., $r_{0,j}^2=l_0^2+d_j^2-2l_0 d_j\cos\varphi$, where $\varphi$ is the BS 0-UE 0-IRS $j$ angle projected on the ground plane. \rev{The exact expressions for the moments of $S$ conditioned on $l_0$ and $d_0$, though not expressible in closed-form, can be obtained by numerical integrals over $\varphi$ and/or $d_j$ (as illustrated in Appendix \ref{AppendixMoments}).
+Nevertheless, for simplicity in this section, we apply the \textbf{Approximation 3} that $r_{0,j}\approx l_0$ and hence $g_{\textrm{i},0}^{(j)}\approx g_{\textrm{d},0}$, $j\in\mathcal{J}$, in order to obtain closed-form approximations for the moments of $S|_{l_0,d_0}$.
+Such approximation is reasonable since the IRSs considered here are in the local region of UE 0 (and hence with small $d_j$), which is also verified by our numerical examples later in Section \ref{SectionSimulation} where the analytical results are shown to match well with the Monte Carlo (MC) simulation results.}